H&R Block At-Home Tax Preparation Software Review

 The software will not assist in calculating a SEP-IRA or solo 401(k), both of which are popular retirement savings plans for the self-employed.
 Also, it will not calculate how much estimated tax payments should be for the current year.
 These are all fairly common issues that self-people face, and those features could make the software much more useful.

 H&R Block has a clean, two-tier navigation system along the top of the screen.
 But navigating to individual data entry screens feels a bit cumbersome.
 Clicking on "federal," for example, prompts H&R Block to ask whether you want to continue where you left off, go to the first page of the interview, or review what you've entered so far.
 To drill down to specific sections relating to the federal return, click on the "Take Me To" link, which presents a table of contents for various sections.

 Users still need to click through the screens in that particular section to access the particular area they're looking for.
 There's no quick way to navigate back or forward to a specific data entry screen.

 Help Questions on Each Page

 H&R Block has aimed to make tax and program help easier to access.
-On the right-hand side of At Home are common questions relevant to the current data entry screen.
-On the input page for the sale of stocks, for example, At Home displays questions covering where to report sales of assets when a Form 1099-B hasn't been received, how much of a stock loss can be deducted, and how to enter data from a consolidated brokerage statement.
-Unlike TurboTax, which uses a community model to answer questions, the answers in At Home are written by the H&R Block staff.
+On the right-hand side are common questions relevant to the current data entry screen.
+On the input page for the sale of stocks, for example, the software displays questions covering where to report sales of assets when a Form 1099-B hasn't been received, how much of a stock loss can be deducted, and how to enter data from a consolidated brokerage statement.
+Unlike TurboTax, which uses a community model to answer questions, the answers here are written by the H&R Block staff.

-H&R Block's At Home software is offered in Basic, Deluxe, Premium and Premium & Business versions.
-Differences among the product versions include import tools, extra help and guidance, and access to an H&R Block employee.
+H&R Block's software is offered in Basic, Deluxe, Premium, and Premium & Business versions.
+Differences among the product versions largely deal with the types of tax situations that can be handled by the software.